 Masters Study and Research in Germany (for graduating seniors)

 The Konrad-Adenauer-Stiftung (KAS) awards fellowships to graduating seniors at Harvard interested in pursuing masters studies and research at German universities.
 Basic knowledge of German (A2) at the beginning of the candidate’s stay in Germany.
 If the Masters program is taught in German, the candidates should have an advanced knowledge of German (B2) to meet the university requirements in Germany.
 Application cycle begins in November.
 For further information, visit the website of the Center for European Studies.

 Non-Harvard Summer Programs

-Fifteen branches of the Goethe Institute in Germany (and more in Austria and Switzerland) provide language instruction in combination with a cultural and recreational program.
+Fifteen branches of the Goethe-Institut in Germany (and more in Austria and Switzerland) provide language instruction in combination with a cultural and recreational program.
 The courses at the institute are standardized worldwide.
-You have the choice of superintensive, intensive programs, and special courses in business German, as well as such areas as German for young adults and cultural courses about architecture, theater, and fine arts (Goethe Institute Berlin).
-You can reserve accommodations at any Goethe Institute for private homes, dormitories, or single/double rooms.
-For more information, see the Goethe Institut's website or visit the Goethe Institute Boston, 170 Beacon St., Boston (www.goethe.de/boston).
+You have the choice of superintensive, intensive programs, and special courses in business German, as well as such areas as German for young adults and cultural courses about architecture, theater, and fine arts (Goethe-Institut Berlin).
+You can reserve accommodations at any Goethe-Institut for private homes, dormitories, or single/double rooms.
+For more information, visit the Goethe-Institut's website or visit the Goethe-Institut Boston, 170 Beacon St., Boston.

 DAAD/Summer Courses at German Universities